Have you ever wondered what cached data is? If the answer is yes, don't worry, you aren't the only one!

 Let me take the help of an example to define cache.
 When you visit a place for the first time, your brain stores the route in your mind so that the next time you have to get to the same place, it is easier and quicker.
 This is somewhat the same way in which cached data behaves.
-When a device visits a website or uses an app, certain data is stored in the form of cache in the device memory.
-Next time when the device accesses the same web site, it is easier for the device to access it because of the cached data that was stored when the website was visited the first time.

 Why cached data exists